 Not sure how to start planning your trip to Kyoto?
 Here are a few resources:

-Read to start planning your trip to Tokyo?
+Ready to start planning your trip to Nikko?
 Here a few resources to help you out:

 It’s unlikely you’ll feel an immediate kinship with Osaka, the second biggest city in Japan.
 Unlike Kyoto, a city who wears its charms on its sleeve, getting to know and enjoy Osaka won’t be so instant.